laravel/pint/README.md

 <a name="presets"></a>
 ### Presets

 Presets define a set of rules that can be used to fix code style issues in your code.
-By default, Pint uses the `laravel` preset, which fixes issues by following the opinioned coding style of Laravel.
+By default, Pint uses the `laravel` preset, which fixes issues by following the opinionated coding style of Laravel.

 However, you can use a different preset by passing the `--preset` option: